alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 You can then [sign in to apply](https://www.vmd.defra.gov.uk/EC/Login.aspx).

-The fee is £30 (£15 if you need a certified copy).
+The fee is £30 (£15 for a certified copy, if you need one).
 You’ll get an invoice after you’ve applied from VMD.

 When applying, you can ask for the following to be attached to your export documentation: